phpbb/documentation/development/development/css_guidelines.rst

 Further, code that looks clean feels clean.
 It is a much nicer environment to work in, and prompts other team members to maintain the standard of cleanliness that they found.
 Ugly code sets a bad precedent.

-The chosen code format must ensure that code is: easy to read; easy to clearly comment; minimizes the chance of accidentally introducing errors; and results in useful diffs and blames.
+The chosen code format must ensure that code is: easy to read, easy to clearly comment, minimizes the chance of accidentally introducing errors, and results in useful diffs and blames.

 At a very high-level, we want

--  Tab (4 space width) indents;
+-  Tab (4 space width) indents
--  80 character wide columns;
+-  80 character wide columns
--  multi-line CSS;
+-  multi-line CSS
--  a meaningful use of comments & whitespace.
+-  a meaningful use of comments & whitespace

 Anatomy of a Ruleset
 ~~~~~~~~~~~~~~~~~~~~